 - e.
 Future development on-site facilitated by the proposed project would not include the use of septic tanks or alternative wastewater disposal systems.
-Rather, once annexed, any development within the sites would be required to connect to the City's existing sewer system.
+Rather, once annexed, any development within the site would be required to connect to the City's existing sewer system.
 Therefore, no impact would result. - f.
 Paleontological resources (fossils) are the remains or traces of prehistoric animals and plants.
 The potential paleontological importance of a site can be assessed by identifying the paleontological importance of exposed rock units within an area.
-According to the City's General Plan EIR, because only a portion of the City's General Plan study area has been surveyed, unknown significant paleontological resources could be disturbed as future ground disturbance occurs in accordance with future development of the General Plan's proposed land uses.4 In addition, according to the Yuba County General Plan EIR, while results of an online paleontological records search at the University of California
+According to the City's General Plan EIR, because only a portion of the City's General Plan study area has been surveyed, unknown significant paleontological resources could be disturbed as future ground disturbance occurs in accordance with future development of the General